 Sponsor couples meet with the engaged couple five times to discuss such issues as communication, role expectations, intimacy, and faith.
 Sessions take place in the home of the sponsor couple at a time convenient to both couples.

 To deepen one's spirituality, a mentor is helpful.
 The agenda for Spiritual Direction includes anything that impacts your spiritual life - relationships, life situations, values, and one´s prayer life.
-Our parish has four certified spiritual directors - Sr. Madelyn Gould, David Schimmel, Al Gustafson, and Gail Krema.
+Our parish has these certified spiritual directors - Barbara Burkhardt, Sr. Madelyn Gould, Al Gustafson, Gail Krema, Aleta Regan, and David Schimmel.

 The library is located in the foyer by the main entrance of the Church near the Upper Room.
 The library consists of materials on a variety of faith formation topics for adults and young people.
 Please see our Online Parish Library Directory listing all the materials in the Library.
 Materials can be checked out and returned on an honor system.

 The Adult Faith Formation Committee plays a vital role in the creation and development of all parish Adult Enrichment and Formation opportunities of our community.
 The committee suggests topics to be addressed by various speakers and sets the schedule for the year.
-Parishioners are asked to decide which facet of Adult Formation they wish to give their attention to - Business Breakfasts, Morning, and Evening Enrichment.
+Parishioners are asked to decide which facet of Adult Formation they wish to give their attention to - Saturday Morning Live, Morning Enrichment, and Evening Enrichment.